opencaesar/oml/io.opencaesar.oml.parent/io.opencaesar.oml.specification/src/concrete-syntax.md

 (INTEGER | DECIMAL | DOUBLE | BOOLEAN | STRING) (^^(<a href="#FacetedScalar-Syntax">[FacetedScalar_IRI]</a> | <a href="#EnumeratedScalar-Syntax">[EnumeratedScalar_IRI]</a>))?
 </pre>

+### [=Diagram=] ### {#Diagram-Syntax}

+The concrete syntax for each OML element is organized into tabs.
+The "Text" tab is showcased by default, displaying the textual syntax of the OML element.
+To see the graphical syntax of the element, click on the "Diagram" tab.

+The symbols colored in orange, and the symbols boxed in gray, are there solely to communicate more information about the elements they are attached to.
+They will not show up in actual implementations of OML diagrams.

+Elements with a blue hyperlink can be clicked on to redirect to a detailed description of their concrete syntax.

+Diagram compartments are laid out in free form, and list compartments are laid out vertically.

 ## Vocabularies ## {#Vocabularies-Syntax}

 ### [=Vocabulary=] ### {#Vocabulary-Syntax}